siddheegawas/SudokuSolver/README.md

 **view 2:**
 when we Press solution game will provide correct solution.
-Answer will be shown in black background.
+Answer will be shown in white background.
 ![Screenshot 2023-07-07 182104](https://github.com/siddheegawas/SudokuSolver/assets/87761639/09246384-4afa-472e-a037-5e6dc648a237)